Se Habla EspaƱol

 About Record Expungement for Individuals Under 21

-Massachusetts has been called a blueprint state for criminal reform, and the state is trying to help high risk young adults turn their lives around with more assistance and less long-term turmoil.
+New Hampshire has been called a blueprint state for criminal reform, and the state is trying to help high risk young adults turn their lives around with more assistance and less long-term turmoil.
 For those seeking relief in their expungement, the process is slightly more complicated unless the individual is age 21 or younger.
 This is because eligibility for relief is limited to cases that happened before the individual’s 21st birthday to mistakes in judicial proceedings and to cases where the offense has been decriminalized.
-Furthermore, the Massachusetts statewide youth-led policy coalition that helps high-risk young adults known as Teens Leading the Way advocates for a new bill that will expand individual’s eligibility to expunge records received before age 21 and raise the juvenile court jurisdiction to age 21 as well.
-The hope is that this will help the young adults of Massachusetts make positive decisions moving forward and become highly functional members of society.
+Furthermore, the New Hampshire statewide youth-led policy coalition that helps high-risk young adults known as Teens Leading the Way advocates for a new bill that will expand individual’s eligibility to expunge records received before age 21 and raise the juvenile court jurisdiction to age 21 as well.
+The hope is that this will help the young adults of New Hampshire make positive decisions moving forward and become highly functional members of society.

-Increasingly more often, Massachusetts residents who have a history of criminal activity are interested in expunging their records.
+Increasingly more often, New Hampshire residents who have a history of criminal activity are interested in expunging their records.
 Advocates are trying to help these people, so they are holding workshops at courthouses in Dorchester and Roxbury.
 Greater Boston Legal Services (GBLS) leads the workshops and gives advice on how individuals can go about sealing their Criminal Offender Record Information (CORI) from public access.

-The state of Massachusetts is becoming more cooperative in helping individuals seal or expunge their criminal records, and the team at Bernazzani Law is eager to help as well.
+The state of New Hampshire is becoming more cooperative in helping individuals seal or expunge their criminal records, and the team at Bernazzani Law is eager to help as well.
 Give us a call at (603) 261-2214 or contact us online to find out how one of our experienced attorneys can help you win your case and start your next chapter.

 • Reasonability